-&lt;sup>12 Cohen and Prusak, In Good Company How Social Capital Makes Organisations Work p.
+Cohen and Prusak In Good Company How Social Capital Makes Organisations Work p.
 61.

-capital is about the people's expression of their identity and the meaning they derive from it.
+capital is about the people's expression of their identity and the meaning they derive there from.

-The question that has to be addressed in this paper is: What imperatives does Ubuntu have for social capital?
+The question that has to be addressed in this article is: What imperatives does Ubuntu have for social capital?
 Or how does social capital relate to the concept of and life in the spirit of Ubuntu?
-Or to put it differently again, what aspects of the concept of Ubuntu in African community life are particularly beneficial for the generating of the resources for social capital?
+Or to put it differently once again, what aspects of the concept of Ubuntu in African community life are particularly beneficial for the generating of the resources for social capital?